Employment Opportunites at Saint Francis University

 Saint Francis University is committed to the diversity of students, staff, and faculty, and encourages applications from historically underrepresented individuals, women, veterans, and persons with disabilities.
 AA/EOE.

-Complete an online application, then submit a letter of application, resume, and names, addresses and phone numbers of three references to positions@francis.edu.
+Interested applicants can complete an online employment application, then submit a letter of application, resume, and names, addresses and phone numbers of three references to positions@francis.edu.

 Search Status: Application material received by March 28, 2025 will receive primary consideration.